ceph/ceph/doc/cephadm/osd.rst

 Concrete examples:

-Includes disks of an exact size
+To include disks of an exact size

 .. code-block:: yaml

     size: '10G'

-Includes disks which size is within the range
+To include disks within a given range of size:

 .. code-block:: yaml

     size: '10G:40G'

-Includes disks less than or equal to 10G in size
+To include disks that are less than or equal to 10G in size:

 .. code-block:: yaml

     size: ':10G'

-Includes disks equal to or greater than 40G in size
+To include disks equal to or greater than 40G in size:

 .. code-block:: yaml

     size: '40G:'

-Sizes don't have to be exclusively in Gigabyte(G).
+Sizes don't have to be specified exclusively in Gigabytes(G).

-Supported units are Megabyte(M), Gigabyte(G) and Terrabyte(T).
-Also appending the (B) for byte is supported.
-MB, GB, TB
+Other units of size are supported: Megabyte(M), Gigabyte(G) and Terrabyte(T).
+Appending the (B) for byte is also supported: ``MB``, ``GB``, ``TB``.

 Rotational: